Authorization and Security

 - Access token is a string that represents authorization issued to the client and that must be used in all requests during the current logon session.

 - Refresh token is a string that represents authorization granted to the client and that can be used to obtain a new access token if the current access token expires or becomes lost.

-By default, the VAO REST API access token expires in 15 minutes.
-You can change the token lifetime policy to meet the necessary security requirements.
-For more information, see Configuring Token Lifetime.
+By default, the Veeam Backup for GCP REST API access token expires in 15 minutes, refresh token expires in 2 weeks.
+You can change the expiration period of the refresh token to 60 minutes.
+For more information, see Requesting Authorization.

 For increased security, Veeam Backup for GCP allows you to use multi-factor authentication (MFA) to verify user identity.
 It is recommended to enable MFA for Veeam Backup for GCP users.
 For more information, see Multi-Factor Authentication or the Veeam Backup for GCP User Guide, section Enabling Multi-Factor Authentication.